softwareengineer99/paypal-here-sdk/platform/win/README.md

 ```
 The SDK will start discovering paired credit card readers and will try to connect to them after SDK is initialized
 ### 2. Merchant Initialization
-Once you have retrieved a token for your merchant (typically from a backend server), call InitializeMerchant and wait for the task to complete before doing more SDK operations.
+Once you have retrieved a token for your merchant (typically from a backend server), call `InitializeMerchant` and await task completion before doing further SDK operations.

 ```
 var merchant = await RetailSDK.InitializeMerchant(new SdkCredentials("live", "<access-token>"));
 ```

 The executing environment (e.g. live, sandbox, stage2d0044, etc.) and the access token are required for initializing the merchant.
-Although token refresh credentials are optional, it is highly recommended to provide that information.
-The SDK can automatically refresh an expired access token in one of the following two ways
+Although token refresh credentials are optional, it is highly recommended to provide it so that the SDK can automatically refresh an expired access token by one of the following ways

 #### Refresh URL
 Provide an endpoint to which the SDK can do a `POST` request to retrieve a new `access_token` once an active access token expires